 Day 4: An excursion today to Kanchipuram, one of the most sacred pilgrimage places in India and home to some beautiful temples dating back nearly a thousand years- you will be able to learn more about Kanchipuram on a guided tour and later see the silk-weaving for which the city is also famous.
 Overnight in Mahabalipuram.

 Day 5: Mahabalipuram was once a major port and capital of the Pallava Dynasty which held power in this part of India over a thousand years ago.
+Tamilnadu art and culture can be witnessed at Mahabalipuram.
 The legacy of this period is a series of superb rock cut temples and several sites throughout the town and its environs have been recognized by UNESCO on its register of World Heritage monuments.
 Tour these with a guide in the morning and later drive 2 hours south to Pondicherry.
 This former French colony is something rather special- part Gallic, part Tamil and is a great place to walk around on foot.
 Explore the French Quarter via the Heritage Trail walk and later venture into the Tamil Quarter with superb shops, boutiques and cafes.
 Overnight in Pondicherry.

 Day 8: Drive to Chettinad - one of Tamil Nadu's most interesting areas Sittanavasal (famous for ancient monuments and Jain caves with intricate wall Paintings) and then continuing to a most unusual village temple where offerings to the gods are presented in the form of brightly painted terracotta animals- horses, bullocks and elephants.
 The Chettinad district is the home of the Chettiars, a banking and merchant sub-caste who, over several centuries, made their fortunes trading with empires to the east and west.
 The intermingling of influences is dizzying- Burmese teak, Italian marble, British steel and a myriad of architectural styles are used and blended in these colossal buildings (some of which are over 40,000 sq ft) and you will not only get the chance to explore some of these buildings, but to stay in one too.
 The village of Kannudakathan lends itself to exploration on foot, or alternatively by traditional bullock cart.
 Overnight in Kannudakathan.

 Day 9: Explore more of the unique Chettinad culture including a visit to a hand-painted tile maker- most practitioners of this ancient craft work from their homes making this a genuine cottage industry.
-Another aspect of Chettinad which is attracting more attention is the cuisine of the area- rich, spicy and utterly delicious.
+Another aspect of Chettinad which is attracting more attention is the Chettinad cuisine - rich, spicy and utterly delicious.
 The district headquarters of Karaikudi is also worth visiting- an entire street is given over to antique shops.
+Overnight in Kannudakathan.
 Overnight in Kannudakathan.